 The Contractor shall submit a procedure for underwater concreting which includes placement of concrete in wet cast-in-place piles at least two weeks prior to concreting.
+Placement of concrete underwater in a pilecap is not permitted, and the pilecap formwork must be dewatered before the reinforcement and concrete is placed.
 Milestone